 Do partners have the right to be paid a salary or receive any remuneration?

-In the absence of any agreement (either written or verbal) on payment of salaries or remuneration, a partner shall not receive any such pay in return for their work for the partnership.
+In the absence of any agreement (either written or verbal) on payment of salaries or remuneration, a partner shall not receive any pay in return for their work for the partnership.

 The partners can agree to provide salaries and/or remuneration to partners in a partnership agreement.

 Regardless of whether the partnership has a partnership agreement or not, partners may transfer their share of profits out of the partnership by making drawings from the partnership bank account.